veniamin-ilmer/better-standards/README.md

 I feel Approval Voting is better than others.
 CGP Grey makes a good argument why with his [analogy of finding a place where to eat](https://youtu.be/orybDrUj4vA?t=9).

-Why we haven't switched yet: Politicians in power, would lose power by diluting it to other parties.
+**Why we haven't switched yet**: Politicians in power, would lose power by diluting it to other parties.

 ## Taxing